 Given these findings, and taking into account that having to analyze frames longer than 1 second would make our method less appealing for latency critical applications, we decided to optimize the models for frame lengths up to one second.

 When selecting the lower limit, we want to be able to accurately count speakers for frames as short as possible, but this limit is given by the quantity of information stored in the signal window.
-In [19], we were able to detect overlapped speech for frames as short as 25 milliseconds so we kept the same limit for speaker counting.
+In [19], we were able to detect overlapped speech for frames as short as 25 milliseconds, so we kept the same limit for speaker counting.

 Feature set selection